The Weston Family Microbiome Initiative funds transformative research on the microbiome that will improve the health of Canadians.

 Probiotics = Living bacteria that confer a health benefit to a host, for example, the ‘good’ bacteria in yoghurt.

-Prebiotics = Food that changes or modulates the microbiome to confer a health benefit, that is, the food that the microbiome needs to stay alive.
+Prebiotics = Food that changes or modulates the microbiome to confer a health benefit, that is, the food that our bacteria need to thrive.

 Applicants must be based at Canadian research institutions that are qualified CRA donees.